Turkmenistan: Human rights

 Turkmenistan has been widely criticised for human rights abuses and has imposed severe restrictions on foreign travel for its citizens.
 Discrimination against the country's ethnic minorities remains in practice.
 Universities have been encouraged to reject applicants with non-Turkmen surnames, especially ethnic Russians.
 It is forbidden to teach the customs and language of the Baloch, an ethnic minority.
 The same happens to Uzbeks, though the Uzbek language was formerly taught in some national schools.

 According to Human Rights Watch, "Turkmenistan remains one of the world's most repressive countries.
 The country is virtually closed to independent scrutiny, media and religious freedoms are subject to draconian restrictions, and human rights defenders and other activists face the constant threat of government reprisal."

 According to Reporters Without Borders's 2014 World Press Freedom Index, Turkmenistan had the 3rd worst press freedom conditions in the world (178/180 countries), just before North Korea and Eritrea.
 It is considered to be one of the "10 Most Censored Countries".
 Each broadcast under Niyazov began with a pledge that the broadcaster's tongue will shrivel if he slanders the country, flag, or president.

-Religious minorities are discriminated against for conscientious objection and practicing their religion by imprisonment, preventing foreign travel, confiscating copies of Christian literature or defamation.
+Religious minorities are discriminated against for conscientious objection and practising their religion by imprisonment, preventing foreign travel, confiscating copies of Christian literature, or defamation.
 Many detainees who have been arrested for exercising their freedom of religion or belief were tortured and subsequently sentenced to imprisonment, many of them without a court decision.
 Homosexual acts are illegal in Turkmenistan.

 The use of the death penalty in the country was suspended in 1999, before being formally abolished in 2008.

 Restrictions on free and open communication

 Despite the launch of Turkmenistan's first communication satellite, the TurkmenSat 1, in April 2015, the Turkmen government banned all satellite dishes in Turkmenistan the same month.
-The statement issued by the government indicated that all existing satellite dishes would have to be removed or destroyed—despite the communications receiving antennas having been legally installed since 1995—in an effort by the government to fully block access of the population to many "hundreds of independent international media outlets" which are currently accessible in the country only through satellite dishes, including all leading international news channels in different languages.
-The main target of this campaign is Radio Azatlyk, the Turkmen-language service of Radio Free Europe/Radio Liberty (which is run by the U.S. government).
+The statement issued by the government indicated that all existing satellite dishes would have to be removed or destroyed, despite the communications receiving antennas having been legally installed since 1995, in an effort by the government to fully block access of the population to many "hundreds of independent international media outlets" which are currently accessible in the country only through satellite dishes, including all leading international news channels in different languages.
+The main target of this campaign is Radio Azatlyk, the Turkmen-language service of Radio Free Europe/Radio Liberty.

 Internet access is filtered and websites to which the government objects are blocked.
-Blocked websites include opposition news media, YouTube, many social media including Facebook, and encrypted communications applications.
+Blocked websites include opposition news media, YouTube, many social media sites (including Facebook), and encrypted communications applications.
 Use of virtual private networks to circumvent censorship is prohibited.